US, European leaders call on Iran to change nuclear course | DW | 30.10.2021

 The E3 group of countries is trying to convince Iran to come back to negotiations of the Joint Comprehensive Plan of Action (JCPOA) set up in 2015.

-Biden said the talks were "scheduled to resume" after former US President Donald Trump pulled out from the deal and hit Iran with tough sanctions instead.
+Biden said the talks were "scheduled to resume" after former US President Donald Trump pulled out from the deal in 2018 and hit Iran with tough sanctions.

+Iran's deputy foreign minister, Ali Bagheri, tweeted on October 25 that Iran is ready to be restart negotiations by the end of November.
+He said the date for the talks "would be announced in the course of next week."

+"Iran is determined to engage in negotiations that would remove unlawful and cruel sanctions in a full and effective manner, secure normalization of trade and economic relations with Iran, and provide credible guarantee for no further reneging," added Bagheri.

 jc/sms (Reuters, AFP, AP)